saulo-chaves/Theo-grandiflorum-MH/README.md

 # Leveraging multi-harvest data for increasing genetic gains per unit of time for fruit yield and resistance to witches’ broom in <i>Theobroma grandiflorum</i>

-This page's data and R scripts refer to the paper (In Review).
+This page's data and R scripts refer to the paper https://doi.org/10.1007/s10681-022-03126-5.
 Feel free to use it and contact me if there are any issues.

 The files contain the following: